Analysis | New polling shows how the pandemic is hobbling Trump’s reelection chances

 Well, as long as the vice president is safe, who could object?

 On Tuesday, we pointed out that Trump’s final push toward reelection increasingly hinged on his supporters putting themselves at risk.
-He sees the rallies as a show of enthusiasm, but those rallies increase the chances that the virus can spread.
+He views the rallies as a show of enthusiasm, but those rallies increase the chances that the virus can spread.
 (Not to mention the other ways in which the rallies can threaten the health of attendees.)
 He hopes his voters go to the polls Tuesday instead of voting by absentee ballot — again increasing the risk they face.

 Perhaps they will.
-But polling released Wednesday by The Post and our partners at ABC News shows an obvious correlation between vote preference and concern about the coronavirus.
+But polling released Wednesday by The Washington Post and our partners at ABC News shows an obvious correlation between vote preference and concern about the coronavirus.

-We polled two states, Michigan and Wisconsin, and found that former vice president Joe Biden leads in both.
+We polled two states, Michigan and Wisconsin, and found that Democratic nominee Joe Biden leads in both.
 But the margin by which he leads in Wisconsin is more than double his lead in Michigan — 17 points vs. seven — and concern about the pandemic is far higher in the former state than in the latter.

 In Wisconsin, respondents were 20 points more likely to say they trusted Biden more than Trump on handling the pandemic.
 In Michigan, the gap was a more modest 14 points.